mhcheng1/Meng-Hsin_Cheng/Game of Life/README.md

 This is a simulator in Javascript based on John Conway's Game of Life: A zero-player game which evolves from its initail state. <br>
 Link: https://mhcheng1.github.io/mhcheng-GameofLife.github.io/ <br>

-The simulator includes a pause button a slider to change the evolving speed. <br>
+The simulator includes a pause button, a reset button, and a slider to change the evolving speed. <br>

 It follows the rules below and evolve constantly: <br>